-I grew up on Fantastic Foods Tofu Scrambler.
-When I got into college, I couldn’t always afford to buy a box, so I started making my own.
-I would rely heavily on curry powder, nutritional yeast, and a bag of frozen mixed vegetables.
-Sometimes, I would throw in a little oatmeal, as a nod to the old Fantastic Foods mix.
-Since that time, I’ve gotten a little more dialed with my Tofu Scramble game, and thus, I bring you today’s recipe!
+I grew up eating Fantastic Foods Tofu Scrambler.
+During college, I couldn’t always afford it.
+So, I started making my own from scratch.
+Sometimes, I would throw in a little oatmeal, as a nod to the old Fantastic Foods’ mix.

 1 tsp turmeric